IWibawa/NutriPro/Project Plan.md

 ### 1.1 Project Objectives

-Food Nutritional Database is used for a variety of purposes including standards development, nutrition labelling, research on diet and disease, education and to help consumers make better informed food choices. the main project objectives are:
+NutriPro is used for a variety of purposes including standards development, nutrition labelling, research on diet and disease, education and to help consumers make better informed food choices. the main project objectives are:
 - To serve the requirments of the potential users
 - Work cost-effective and with timeframe for editions
 - Consult with all stakeholder and interested parties and users